Here is a mom’s report on visiting Disneyland with a baby and toddler. It worked well for them. How about you?

 - More Baby Friendly Vacation Spots In Western USA

-We took our eight-month-old daughter and our 2-year-old to Disneyland.
-The children loved it.
+We took our eight-month-old daughter and our 2-year-old to Disneyland, CA. The children loved it.
 While my toddler loved going on the rides, my eight-month-old loved the characters.
 If you ever hesitated to take babies or toddler to Disneyland, stop worrying!
 It really works!

 The majority of the rides are kid/baby friendly.
 My eight-month-old went on almost all the rides and I loved hearing all the giggles especially when we went in the Winnie the pooh ride.